amsheth/Image_to_COE/README.md

-# Palettizer
+# Image_to_COE

-Generates SystemVerilog modules that store a palettized image into inferred M9K on-chip memory.
+Generates SystemVerilog modules that can be used to convert it and use an COE file.

 # How to use: